epiqc/ScaffCC/README.md

 ScaffCC is currently in a beta release.
 Specifically, the release details are:

--   Version 2.1
+-   Version 2.2

--   Release Date: December, 2016
+-   Release Date: February, 2017

 Supported Operating Systems
 ---------------------------